(9) Battery Basics for Mods; the Ultimate Battery Guide

 High quality IMRs or IMR/hybrid (INR) are currently recommended in place of protected ICR Li-Ion for all vaping applications.
 Protected ICR batteries are considered to be obsolete for our purposes.

 IMR (Li-Mn) are the safest batteries available for vaping.
 By adding nickel or manganese to carbon-based lithium batteries they become a safer chemistry and don't require the built-in protective circuit like ICRs require.
 They have higher tolerence to stress and heat buildup, and although they may vent hot gas during failure, they are less likely to be as dramatic as an ICR or LiPo battery venting.
-Should protective circuits fail in ICRs they can vent violently in flames and possibly explode.
+Should protective circuits fail in ICR and LiPo batteries they can vent violently in flames and possibly explode.
+However, we need not fear using lithium batteries, but we do need to respect their power.

 Modern INR batteries are hybrid IMR chemistry, still high drain and safe chemistry.
 This is the type of battery most popular and most recommended for vaping purposes.